VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_AI_GUIDE.md

 ```
 1. Click "▶️ Start Conversation"
 2. Type: "Help me organize my files"
-3. JARVIS asks: "Which directory would you like to organize?"
+3. VATSAL asks: "Which directory would you like to organize?"
 4. You answer: "Downloads"
-5. JARVIS suggests: Options for organization
+5. VATSAL suggests: Options for organization
 6. You choose: Option 1
-7. JARVIS confirms: "Shall I proceed?"
+7. VATSAL confirms: "Shall I proceed?"
 8. You confirm: "Yes"
-9. JARVIS executes and reports: "Completed, Sir.
+9. VATSAL executes and reports: "Completed, Sir.
 45 files organized."
 ```

 ### **Workflow 2: Morning Briefing**

 ```
-1. JARVIS greets: "Good morning, Sir"
+1. VATSAL greets: "Good morning, Sir"
-2. JARVIS suggests: "Would you like a morning briefing?"
+2. VATSAL suggests: "Would you like a morning briefing?"
 3. You: "Yes please"
-4. JARVIS fetches and displays:
+4. VATSAL fetches and displays:
    - Weather forecast
    - Top news headlines
    - Calendar events
    - Important emails
-5. JARVIS concludes: "Anything else I can help with, Sir?"
+5. VATSAL concludes: "Anything else I can help with, Sir?"
 ```

 ---

 ## 🔍 **Troubleshooting**

-### **JARVIS Not Responding?**
+### **VATSAL Not Responding?**
 - Check API key is set (GOOGLE_API_KEY)
 - Ensure internet connection
 - Look for errors in output console

-### **JARVIS Asks Too Many Questions?**
+### **VATSAL Asks Too Many Questions?**
 - This is intentional for clarity
 - Provide more details in initial request
-- JARVIS learns your preferences over time
+- VATSAL learns your preferences over time

 ### **Want to Reset?**
 - Click "🗑️ Clear Chat" to reset conversation
-- Delete `jarvis_user_profile.json` to reset learning
+- Delete `vatsal_user_profile.json` to reset learning

 ---